blocknotes/tiny_admin/README.md

 A compact and composable dashboard component for Ruby.

-The main features are:
+Main features:
-- a Rack app that can be mounted in any Rack-enabled framework, it can even work standalone;
+- a Rack app that can be mounted in any Rack-enabled framework or used standalone;
 - structured with plugins also for main components that can be replaced with little effort;
-- routing is provided by Roda, which is small and performant;
+- routing is provided by Roda which is small and performant;
-- views are Phlex components, so plain Ruby objects for views and no assets are needed.
+- views are Phlex components, so plain Ruby objects for views, no assets are needed.

 Please ⭐ if you like it.